Navigation

 Besides following the flight plan, Jester is capable of diverting to a different unplanned turn point using TGT 1.

-Through the UI, players can switch between using TGT 1 (deviate) and TGT 2 (flight plan) at any time.
+Through the UI, players can switch between the diversion (TGT1) and flight plan (TGT2) at any time.

 Pause & Resume Route

-When a flight plan has been paused, for example because the pilot deviated to a different point using TGT 1, they can be reactivated through the UI again by using the Resume Flight Plan option.
+When a flight plan has been paused, for example, because the pilot diverted to a different point (using TGT 1), it can be reactivated through the UI again by using the Go To/Resume option.

 This also offers the possibility to skip turn points by jumping directly to any turn point in its sequence, as well as returning to previous points or resuming from a point designated for holding.